The Colors in Portuguese [With Examples and Audio Pronunciation]

 The Basics: Colors of the Rainbow in Portuguese

-Since we’ll be following the rainbow on this journey, we obviously need to know the colors of that rainbow.
+To begin, since we’ll be following the rainbow on this journey, we obviously need to know the colors, as cores , of that rainbow.
 Here they are:

 O sangue vermelho — The red blood

 Um capacete alaranjado — An orange helmet